2212-fec1-iron-man/iron-man/README.md

 <img src="https://recordit.co/ARMrmM8kr9.gif" width="700">

-**if we click the report button, the forms' text areas will have a length check, and the submit button will not be activated until a certain length has been reached, and the same functionality applies to all the forms.**
+**If user click the report button, the forms' text areas will have a length check, and the submit button will not be activated until a certain length has been reached, and the same functionality applies to all the forms.**

 <img src="https://recordit.co/Wz5RsrzWMy.gif" width="700">